World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 A: Click here for a list of regions in the United States.

-Q: Can I enter in any region?
+Q: Can I apply in any region?

 Q: Our team has a breakthrough idea/technology, but we do not have a working prototype.
 Do we have a fair chance to win?